maths/moodle-qbank_gitsync/README.md

 The logical disconnection of the synchronise questions from the .git repository provides lots of options when combined with version control features such as branches.
 Users will need to match their expertise with the complexity of the way they choose to use the tool.
 We expect the most common use will be one or more manifest files in the top-level of the git repository.

 This module will not help users make judgements on how to organise their question banks!
 Users must consider how to arrange their materials in such a way that makes sense.

+Users remain entirely responsible for deciding which copy of the materials is the "golden copy", remembering this decision, and looking after their digital materials!

 ## Using other tools